InfoObjects/embulk-output-send_email/README.md

 #Send email output plugin for Embulk

-A output plugin for Embulk to send email with data
+An output plugin for Embulk to send email with data

 ## Configuration